 - a.
 Community Housing Review Committee.
 Functions as a sub-committee of the Coordinated Entry Committee.
-The Community Housing Review Committee is charged with coordinating subsidy, services, and housing placement for households on the CCHA's Coordinated Entry Master List, as prioritized according to the community's coordinated entry policies and procedures. - G. Veterans Committee.
+The Community Housing Review Committee is charged with coordinating subsidy, services, and housing placement for households on the CCHA's Coordinated Entry Master List, as prioritized according to the community's coordinated entry policies and procedures.
+The Community Housing Review Committee will also serve as a forum from which to gather feedback from frontline staff around the Coordinated Entry policies and procedures. - G.H.
+Veterans Committee.
 This committee is charged with identifying systemic approaches to address veteran-specific housing needs.
 The Chairperson of the Vermont Veterans committee on Homelessness (VVCH) will serve as the Chair of this committee (or a representative of the VVCH in the Chair's stead).
 The committee will make recommendations to the Steering Committee on Veteran issues and offer the Steering Committee recommendations for resolution.
 The committee will remain in effect after full implementation to monitor progress on Veteran related issues and to offer changes as needed.
 A primary focus of the committee is to end veterans' homelessness as part of a national federal initiative involving four federal partners; Health and Human Services (HHS), Housing and Urban Development (HUD), United States Interagency Council on Homelessness (USICH), and the Veterans Health Administration (VHA). - H. Housing Retention Committee.
-This committee is charged with identifying systemic approaches to homeless prevention approaches to ensure housing stabilization in Chittenden County, both within HUD requirements for Coordinated Entry and wider access and eligibility to housing retention support community-wide.
-The committee will make recommendations to the Steering Committee and, as applicable, the Coordinated Entry Sub-committee on approaches to equitable and coordinated access to homeless prevention efforts.
-This committee will work stakeholders to evaluate policies and procedures for access and interventions for different sub-populations, based on need with an emphasis on BIPOC community.
+This committee is charged with identifying systemic approaches to homeless prevention to ensure housing stabilization in Chittenden County, both within HUD